nidnogg/fetchly-react-testing/README.md

 # fetchly-react-testing

-Repository for Fetchly Labs' article on how to test React apps using Jest
+This contains the code from the [Fetchly Labs](https://www.fetch.ly/) tutorial on how to test React Apps using Facebook's [Jest](https://jestjs.io).